 Why is warming up essential before exercising?

-Warming up gets your body ready for intense activity.
+Warming up prepares your body for intense activity.
 It reduces injury risk and boosts performance.
-It also increases blood flow and improves your range of motion, making your workouts more effective.
+It also improves workout effectiveness, blood circulation, and range of motion.

 How much water should I drink during my workouts?

-The water you need depends on your body weight and workout intensity.
+The amount of water you need depends on your body weight and workout intensity.
 Drink about 17 ounces (500 ml) two hours before exercising.
 Then, sip water regularly during your workout.

 What are the signs of overtraining I should be aware of?